swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 using React out of the box.

-These benchmarks are not designed to prove that Om is the fastest possible UI component system in the world.
+These benchmarks are not designed to prove that Om is the fastest UI component system in the world.
 These benchmarks are designed to demonstrate that it's important to avoid implementation decisions that defy global optimization or leave so little guidance that users will inevitably make these same problematic design